radical-cybertools/ExTASY/README.md

 https://github.com/radical-cybertools/ExTASY/tree/master/config/config.py
 ```

+This section is mainly to explain the format of the config file.
+Skip ahead for running sample tests.
 This is the primary configuration file that needs to modified by the user.
 This file allows the user to :-

 1) Specify resource details